 Moreover, the tongue of boots is fully gusseted up to the second last lacing eyelet so that water does not seep into the shoes.

-Coming to the cushioning, the removable cushioned footbed is great to provide shock absorption in the heel and ball of foot region.
+Coming to the cushioning, the removable cushioned footbed is great for providing shock absorption in the heel and ball of the foot region.
 However, some users complain that the size of the footbed is small in wide-fit boots that can mess with your feet.
 So, I would recommend you fit Dr Scholl’s gel inserts in them to get a better feel of the cushioning and make them comfortable waterproof boots.

 The downside of Thorogood boots is that the stitching, which fixes the sole with the upper, starts coming undone, due to which the sole starts ripping off of the boots.
 However, due to Goodyear welt Construction, you’re at advantage to resole Thorogood boots.

 Another downside is that the grip of these Thorogood boots is not enough to walk on the snow.
 Moreover, the sole of Thorogood work boots is noisy on hardwood surfaces.

 What I Liked

 What I Didn’t Like